 Cost models for SEA application in an SEM strategy

 Google Ads offers various remuneration models.
 Your selection is based on what you wish to achieve with the ad.
 For example, do you want to increase website traffic to become more visible to search engines, or are you looking more for sales and membership growth?
 The most popular models are CPC (Cost per Click) and CPA (Cost per Acquisition).

 The costs, whether a click or a follow-up action, are determined beforehand in an ad auction process.
-The advertiser specifies their maximum bid for an ad or for a keyword.
-Google then evaluates the bid amount and the quality of the ad and sets the price accordingly.
+The advertiser specifies their maximum bid for an ad or a keyword.
+Google then evaluates the ad’s bid amount and quality and sets the price accordingly.

 In addition, this is where Google decides on the ad rank on its SERP.
 The final cost may be lower than your highest bid, depending on how the competition bids.
-However, Google guarantees that the cost will never be higher than the maximum bid you specified on Google Ads (previously Google AdWords).
+However, Google guarantees that the cost will never exceed the maximum bid you specified on Google Ads (previously Google AdWords).
 You can also specify here what monthly budget Google can work with.

 Billing model CPC

-With CPC, costs are incurred for each click on your banner ad or text ad.
-Google presents the ad on the results pages when visitors search for the corresponding keywords.
-If a user then clicks on your ad, this click is associated with costs.
+With CPC, costs are incurred for each click on your banner or text ads.
+When visitors search for the corresponding keywords, Google presents the ad on the results pages.
+If a user clicks on your ad, this click is associated with costs.

 This model is primarily to generate more traffic to your website.
 However, it is not guaranteed that the visit to the website will be followed by a purchase.